gipplab/latexPaperTemplate/README.md

 ## 4) Document your research to allow for greater reproducibility

 You can use this GitHub Repository to document your daily progress on the research project.
-Just create a folder called log and create a plaintext or markdown file.
+For example, create a folder called _log_ and create a plaintext or markdown file.
 Before you stop working on the project, document the most critical steps you did.
 Copy and paste locations and commands you used during your research including links to help pages and screenshots.
 Spending 5 minutes